WordPress Pages and Posts not only contain content but also information about the pages or posts themselves.

-Update – Clicking this button saves your edit and updates your page settings.
+Update Button – Clicking this button saves your edit and updates your page settings.

-(Click the ‘Cancel’ button to cancel and leave the Quick Edit area or click the ‘Update’ button after making changes to save your new page settings)
+(Remember to click the ‘Update’ button after making changes to save your new page settings)

-In addition to making changes to individual pages, you can also bulk edit pages using the inline editor.
+As well as making changes to individual pages, you can also bulk edit page settings using the Quick Edit feature.

-To bulk edit pages, choose the items to be edited, then choose ‘Edit’ from the ‘Bulk Actions’ drop-down menu and click Apply
+To bulk edit pages, choose the pages you want to edit, then choose ‘Edit’ from the ‘Bulk Actions’ drop-down menu and click click the ‘Apply’ button

-(Table of Pages – Bulk editing pages in WordPress)
+(Table of Pages – Bulk edit WP pages)

-The inline bulk editor expands to reveal all the options for bulk editing your pages …
+The Bulk Edit feature presents a number of bulk options for editing your pages …

-Most of the bulk edit settings are the same as those shown in the regular Quick Edit screen with some minor differences.
+Most of the options are the same as those shown in the Quick Edit screen with some minor differences.

-For example, the Comments setting changes from a checkbox to a pulldown menu …
+For example, the Comments option changes from a checkbox to a drop-down menu …

-Make changes to your pages in the Bulk Edit screen by selecting options from the pull-down menus …
+Edit your page settings in the Bulk editor section by selecting options from the dropdown menus …

-You can also remove a specific page from Bulk Edit by clicking on the remove icon next to the page title …
+You can also remove a specific entry from Bulk Edit by clicking on the remove icon next to the page title …

-In addition to using the inline editor’s core options, you can also add custom options to Quick Edit and Bulk Edit using plugins, like the one shown below:
+In addition to using the inline editor’s core options, you can customize Quick/Bulk Edit using plugins, like the one shown below:

 (Custom Bulk/Quick Edit Plugin)

-Download the plugin here, or locate and install the plugin inside your plugin dashboard (search for keywords like “Quick Edit, Bulk Edit, etc.”) …
+Install the Custom Bulk/Quick Edit plugin inside your dashboard (search for keywords like “Quick Edit, Inline editor, etc.”) …

-After the plugin has been installed, configure the plugin settings …
+After installing and activating the plugin, configure the plugin settings …

-Configure the plugin’s settings to add custom Bulk/Quick Edit options to posts and pages …
+Configure settings to add custom Bulk/Quick Edit options to pages and posts …

-After configuring the plugin’s settings, you should see new custom fields appear in your Bulk/Quick editor area …
+After configuring the plugin’s settings, you will see new fields appear in the Bulk/Quick Edit screen …

 For more details, go here}:

 Congratulations!
-Now you know how to use the inline editor function (Quick Edit) in WordPress to edit information about posts and pages.
+Now you know how to use the Quick Edit feature of WordPress to quickly edit your posts and pages.